krajcikondra/react-chat-widget/README.md

 You can also control certain actions of the widget:

 - **toggleWidget**
-  - params: No params expected
+  - params:
+    - chatId: chatId for toggle (optional)
   - This method is to toggle the widget at will without the need to trigger the click event on the launcher

 - **toggleInputDisabled**